Robert Hanssen: Guilty plea and imprisonment

-With the representation of Washington lawyer Plato Cacheris, Hanssen negotiated a plea bargain that enabled him to avoid the death penalty in exchange for cooperating with authorities.
+Represented by Washington, D.C., lawyer Plato Cacheris, Hanssen negotiated a plea bargain that enabled him to avoid the death penalty in exchange for cooperating with authorities.
 On July 6, 2001, he pleaded guilty to 13 counts of espionage, one count of attempted espionage, and one of conspiracy to commit espionage in the U.S. District Court for the Eastern District of Virginia.
 On May 10, 2002, Hanssen was sentenced to 15 consecutive sentences of life in prison without the possibility of parole.
 "I apologize for my behavior.
 I am shamed by it," Hanssen told U.S. District Judge Claude Hilton.
 "I have opened the door for calumny against my totally innocent wife and children.
 I have hurt so many deeply."

-Hanssen is Federal Bureau of Prisons prisoner #48551-083.
-He is serving his sentence at the ADX Florence, a federal supermax prison near Florence, Colorado, in solitary confinement for 23 hours a day.
+Hanssen was Federal Bureau of Prisons prisoner #48551-083.
+From July 17, 2002, until his death, he served his sentence at the ADX Florence, a federal supermax prison near Florence, Colorado, in solitary confinement for 23 hours a day.

 Modus operandi

 Hanssen never told the KGB or GRU his identity and refused to meet them personally, except for the abortive 1993 contact in the Russian embassy parking garage.
 The FBI believes that the Russians never knew the name of their source.
 Going by the alias "Ramon" or "Ramon Garcia", Hanssen exchanged intelligence and payments through an old-fashioned dead drop system in which he and his KGB handlers left packages in public, unobtrusive places.
 He refused to use the dead drop sites that his handler, Victor Cherkashin, suggested and instead chose his own.
 He also designated a code to be used when dates were exchanged.
-Six was to be added to the month, day, and time of a designated drop time, so that, for example, a drop scheduled for January 6 at 1:00 p.m. would be written as July 12 at 7:00 p.m..
+Six was to be added to the month, day, and time of a designated drop, so that, for example, a drop scheduled for January 6 at 1:00 p.m. would be written as July 12 at 7:00 p.m.

-Despite these efforts at caution and security, Hanssen could sometimes be reckless.
+Despite these efforts at caution and security, Hanssen was sometimes reckless.
 He once said in a letter to the KGB that it should emulate the management style of Mayor of Chicago Richard J. Daley—a comment that easily could have led an investigator to look at people from Chicago.
 Hanssen took the risk of recommending to his handlers that they try to recruit his closest friend, a colonel in the United States Army.